Skip to navigation Skip to content

 • if applicable, the name of any person charged with the death of the child/ren

-The Notification of death FTB/CCS/PPL - Child Fast Note template auto-adds the keyword FAOBRV to ensure the open work item is allocated to the Families Bereavement and Double Orphan Pension (DOP) team.
+The Notification of death FTB/CCS/PPL - Child Fast Note template auto-adds the keyword FAOBRV to ensure the open work item is allocated to the Families Bereavement and Double Orphan Pension (DOP) team for action.
 There is no requirement to add additional keywords.

 Go to Step 6.